Ski touring for snowboarders:

 Nitro Squash

-• Or the combination of the lightness of carbon, the flotation of a powder board and the twin-type shape to offer a complete model that allows you to switch from one use to another on the same product.
+• Or the combination of the lightness of carbon, the flotation of a powder board, and the twin-type shape to offer a complete model allowing for different uses on the same product.

 K2 Marauder